 You may have researched the shows and events schedule for months in advance; however, that doesn’t always mean things go to plan.
 It doesn’t necessarily come down to mechanical issues either, as something as unpredictable and uncontrollable as wind can cancel fireworks and water shows.

 Even when purchasing dining packages that include priority seating to a show, the priority seating tickets themselves are always weather dependent, with no refunds or exchanges if the universe has other plans.

 FastPasses (Now Lightning Lane)

 Nearing the front of the line is so exciting!
 You start to hear the mechanics of the ride and the dynamic music that wafts energetically through the air.
 The anticipation can sometimes even outweigh the experience itself.
 When you’re about to step through that last gateway to the loading area and instead get stopped in your tracks, it can feel extremely disappointing.
 The chain comes down and locks into place before a cast member allows a stream of other random people into the loading area in front of you.
 None of these faces are familiar from the last 45 minutes you have spent quietly studying those around you out of boredom.
 They are new.
 New people that were not waiting in the regular line.

 Now, there is nothing wrong with this process.
 In fact, its existence is going to work in your favor as well.
 But it can still be a little frustrating to watch others walk right past you when you are convinced your turn is next.

 I am sure you know what I am going to say here.

-Talk to your kids in advance about how FastPass works.
-Let them know that the two lines join together closer to the front and you may be stopped to let a few people through in front of you.
-It isn't that shocking when you are expecting it and on the flip-side, you'll be allowed to pass in front of others when using your FastPasses.
-The easiest way to deal with it, is to have realistic expectations and a good attitude.
+Talk to your kids in advance about how the system works.
+Let them know that the two lines join together closer to the front, and you may be stopped to let a few people through in front of you.
+It isn’t that shocking when you are expecting it, and on the flip side, you’ll be allowed to pass in front of others when using that queue.
+The easiest way to deal with it is to have realistic expectations and a good attitude.
 The process can be theoretically beneficial to all.